From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 “No, Justin’s incapable of such baseness.
 You’ve told him already?”

 “I couldn’t wait.
 He destroyed Ken’s self-esteem, but my son will have the last laugh.”
-Martha emptied her glass and added some more wine.
-“I asked him for a DNA test.”
+Martha emptied her glass and added more wine.
+“I asked him for a paternity test.”

 Katelyn went to the fridge and returned with a bottle of tequila and two Riedell glasses.
-“What if the DNA confirms Justin to be the father?”
+“What if the test confirms Justin to be the father?”

 “No chance in hell.”
 Martha took the tot of tequila Katelyn had handed her and waited for Katelyn to fill her glass.
 “Cheers!”